wesselvanderlinden/binarynator/README.md

 This is still very WIP

 ## TODO
-* float32 doesn't work
-* add other types as varint, float64 etc, bool, etc.
 * include a version number of the schema in the binary
+* InferType on arrays and oneOf doesn't work yet